On the Mellin transform of a D-module: Abstract

 \section{Abstract}

-Let $\C$ be an algebraically closed field of characteristic zero.
 Given a holonomic $\C[z,z^{-1}]\langle \partial_z\rangle$-module $\M$, following \cite{LS} one can consider its Mellin transform, which is a difference system on the affine line over $\C$.
 In this note we prove a stationary phase formula, which shows that its formal behavior at infinity is determined by the local germs defined by $\M$ at its singular points.

 {\bf 1.
 Introduction.}

 The Fourier transform for $\mathcal D$-modules has been extensively studied, the most precise results available are in dimension one, that is, for holonomic modules over $\mathbb C [x]\langle \partial_x \rangle$, see \cite{Mal}.
 In the analogous situation for $\ell$-adic sheaves, G. Laumon defined in \cite{Lau} so-called local Fourier transformations, which are related to the global $\ell$-adic Fourier-Deligne transform via a stationary phase formula.
 These local transformations allowed him to give a product formula for local constants, a construction of the Artin representation in equal characteristic and a simplification of Deligne's proof of the Weil conjecture.